 All students, as well as faculty and staff are strongly encouraged to participate in the CUNY Alert system.
-The CUNY Alert system is designed to give you immediate and up-to-date information regarding weather, utility and emergency situations.
+The CUNY Alert system is designed to provide immediate and up-to-date information regarding weather, utility and emergency situations.
 The system can contact you and family or friends, as you designate, via text message, cell phone, landline and/or e-mail.
 The system can offer all methods of notice, a single method or any combination.
 It is user friendly and can prove to be invaluable before, during and after an emergency.
 Simply log onto www.cuny.edu/alert and follow the instructions.
 Contact information for all registered students and employees is included in the CUNY Alert system, except for the contact information for those students who affirmatively choose to opt out of receiving CUNY Alert messages.
-If you have trouble accessing or modifying your contact information in CUNY Alert, please come to the IT help desk.
+If you have trouble accessing or modifying your contact information in CUNY Alert, please go to the IT help desk located in room L2.73NB or call 212 237-8200.